lust6199/Mancala_AI/README.md

 This project implements an AI-driven Mancala game where three different methods of play are tested and runtimes are recorded.
 Mancala is a classic two-player board game, and this implementation focuses on developing intelligent AI models to play against a player who's moves are randomly generated.
 I built this as my final project in the class, Intro to Artifical Intelligence, to explore game AI concepts and improve my skills in Python programming and algorithm design.

 ## Key Features
-- **Simulated Mancala Game**: Fully functional game logic for Random vs Random, Minimax vs Random, and Alpha-Beta vs Random.
+- **Simulated Mancala Game**: Fully functional game logic for Random vs. Random, Minimax vs. Random, and Alpha-Beta vs. Random gameplay.
 - **AI Strategies**:
-  - Random Move Generator: AI selects moves randomly for a baseline opponent.
+  - **Random Move Generator**: AI selects moves randomly as a baseline opponent.
-  - Minimax Decision: AI uses the minimax algorithm to make optimal moves by evaluating future game states.
+  - **Minimax Decision**: AI uses the minimax algorithm to make optimal moves by evaluating future game states.
-  - Alpha-Beta Pruning to optimize Minimax Decision.

-## Tech Stack
-- **Language**: Python
-- **Algorithms**: Minimax, Alpha-Beta, Random Move Selection
+  - **Alpha-Beta Pruning**: Optimizes the Minimax Decision algorithm for faster performance.
+- **Runtime Analysis**: Records and compares the runtimes of different AI strategies.

 ## Rules of Mancala Implemented
 - Players sit on opposite sides of the long edge of the board